Articles of Incorporation and Rules

 • Matters relating to litigation between the association and directors (including former directors), and other matters relating to responses to litigation

-(Measures in response to reports)
+(Measures to be taken in response to reports)

 • A report from a director stating that facts that may cause significant damage to the association have been discovered